Federation of British Columbia Writers, 2019 Literary Writes Poetry Contest

 How to Submit

-To enter, please go here.
+To enter, please visit fbcw.submittable.com/submit, and follow the directions listed on the page.
 You will need to have ready:

-- A cover letter, including a short biographical statement (under 150 words).
-This will be pasted into the form, not attached
+• A cover letter, including a short biographical statement.
+This will be pasted into the form, not attached.

 Only online entries will be accepted.
-FBCW board members and employees are unable to win the prizes.
 FBCW has designated the external site Submittable to manage the submissions to the contest.